mdolab/pygeo/doc/advanced_ffd.rst

 The example script is located at ``examples/c172_wing/genFFD.py``.

 The rendering below shows the FFD volume and the point set for the wing.
-Note that unlike the cylinder example in the previous tutorial, there are now two dimensions in control points are free to move (in the streamwise and spanwise directions).
+Note that unlike the cylinder example in the previous tutorial, there are now two dimensions which control points are free to move (in the streamwise and spanwise directions).
-While three dimensions are always present, we can enforce symmetry to reduce our problem's dimensions.
 We can see that the FFD volume closely approximates the wing in the top view.

 .. image:: ../examples/c172_wing/images/baseline_3d.png